 The most commonly-observed adverse events are gastrointestinal in nature.
-Peptic ulcers, perforation or GI bleeding, sometimes fatal, particularly in the elderly, may occur.
-Nausea, vomiting, diarrhoea, flatulence, constipation, dyspepsia, abdominal pain, melaena, haematemesis, ulcerative stomatitis, exacerbation of colitis and Crohn's disease have been reported following administration.
+Peptic ulcers, perforation or GI bleeding, sometimes fatal, particularly in the elderly, may occur (see Precautions).
+Nausea, vomiting, diarrhoea, flatulence, constipation, dyspepsia, abdominal pain, melaena, haematemesis, ulcerative stomatitis, exacerbation of colitis and Crohn's disease (see Precautions) have been reported following administration.
 Less frequently, gastritis has been observed.
 Pancreatitis has been reported very rarely.

 Hypersensitivity reactions have been reported following treatment with NSAIDs.
 These may consist of (a) non-specific allergic reactions and anaphylaxis (b) respiratory tract reactivity comprising asthma, aggravated asthma, bronchospasm or dyspnoea, or (c) assorted skin disorders, including rashes of various types, pruritus, urticaria, purpura, angiodema and, more rarely exfoliative and bullous dermatoses (including epidermal necrolysis and erythema multiforme).

 Oedema, hypertension and cardiac failure have been reported in association with NSAID treatment.